This is a review of the online UX Accelerator Program provided by PeakXD.

 As part of your course, PeakXD usually offers 12-months of access to all of their course modules.
 This is helpful for students because Peak continually updates the modules as new UX trends and foundations come out.

 I think this course is valuable enough for working UX practitioners that I asked if PeakXD could extend that for us.
-All UX Mastery readers can now get lifetime access to the video lessons for as long as the PeakXD program is running (provided your account remains in good standing).
+Now, all UX Mastery readers can now get $200 off the price of this course and pay $3,297 USD or 4 installments of $937 USD.

-Use the code UXMASTERY when registering to gain the extra lifetime access for free.
+Use the code UXMASTERY when registering to get the $200 USD discount.

 Overall, we’d say…

 - Personal guidance and feedback in a collaborative, weekly, live coaching call

 - Trainers are UX industry veterans, not just mentors or teaching assistants.
 They know their stuff inside out.

 - Focussed squarely on practical methods, important principles, and best-practice software and processes.

 - Gain experience working on a real project for a real industry client

 - Highly detailed course modules, templates, resources, and recorded sessions are all available online